Ecodev/formule/README.md

 HTML template
 -------------

-Important to notice, Formule will read the template file and analyse its content to extract allowed fields and mandatory values.
-There are some minimum mandatory values to load.
+The template has the bare minimum requirements.
+A Fluid form must be declared sending its content to action "submit".
+It is has one required field to retrieve the original Content element configuration `<f:form.hidden name="values" value="{contentElement.uid}"/>`.
+Formule has a mechanism to read and analyse the content.
+From that, it will extract allowed fields and mandatory values.
+Notice the basic structure with the inline comments.

 ```